airladon/FigureOne/docs/api/tutorials/intro.md

 [FigureOne](https://github.com/airladon/FigureOne) allows you to create a *figure* that can be both interactive and animated.

-A figure has one or more *figure elements*.
+A figure is composed of one or more *figure elements*.
 A figure element is a simple shape, some text, or it may be a collection of other elements.
 These elements combine to create a complex drawing, graph or equation.

 In the language of **FigureOne**, there are two types of {@link FigureElements}:

 * {@link FigureElementPrimitive} - an element that will draw something to the screen, such as a line, shape or text
 * {@link FigureElementCollection} - collections of elements that will move or be operated on together

-Each {@link FigureElement} has a {@link Transform} that may contain one or more translations, rotations and scaling factors.
+Each {@link FigureElement} has a {@link Transform} that may for example translate, rotate or scale an element.
 When the element is rendered to the screen, the transform will be applied.
 In the case of a {@link FigureElementPrimitive}, the shape or text will be transformed.
-In the case of a {@link FigureElementCollection}, all the figure elements it contains will have their transforms further transformed by the collection transform.
+In the case of a {@link FigureElementCollection}, all the figure elements it contains will have their transforms cascaded with the collection transform.

 This means there is a heierachy of {@link FigureElement} objects, where the parent transform is applied to (cascaded with) the child transform.
 Therefore collections can be thought of as modular building blocks of a more complex figure.